dev-labs-bg/hr-bot/README.md

 1. Navigate to the bot directory by running `cd bot`
 1. Create a virtual environment for the project by running `mkvirtualenv hrkiri-bot` (you need to do this only once).
 2. Update the bot requirements with `pip install -r requirements.txt`
+3. Update the NLTK dictionaries with `python -m textblob.download_corpora`
 3. Run the bot with `./test.py`

 In case you want to exit the virtual environment, run `deactivate`.
 The command to enter it again is `workon hrkiri-bot`.